seeubh5798/Low-Level-Design/README.md

     Covers
     Singleton Design patttern - Bill Pugh Solution implemented Builder Pattern - When an obj requires too many option params in constructor, we use builder pattern to avoid constructor explosion.Uses nwsted Nuilder class and getters/setters to create Outerclass object
+    FactoryPattern - provides a way to create objects without specifying the exact class that will be instantiated.
+Instead of calling the constructor directly, a factory method is used to create objects based on input conditions
+    Abstract FactoryPattern -provides an interface for creating families of related objects without specifying their concrete classes.